willhoag/array-compare/README.md

 array-compare
 =====

 Performs a shallow diff on a set of arrays returning found, missing and added pairs.
 It works by searching the second array for the items of the first comparing by object equality.
 Optionally, you can provided a third parameter which will be used to identify objects by their id.
+Array-compare is also UMD compatible.

 [![NPM](https://nodei.co/npm/array-compare.png)](https://nodei.co/npm/array-compare/)